williamDalston/schrodingers-cat-website/content/articles/qc-experiment-001.md

 ### The Theory

 Orch-OR (Penrose-Hameroff) proposes that consciousness emerges from quantum processes in microtubules.
-Anesthetics eliminate consciousness, so they should disrupt microtubule quantum coherence specifically—not just general microtubule function.
+Anesthetics eliminate consciousness, so they should disrupt microtubule quantum coherence specifically not just general microtubule function.

 ### The Test